 Port Townsend 4-hour Whale Watching Tour

 Want an amazing whale watching experience, but don’t have all day to spend on the water?
-Our 4 Hour Port Townsend Whale Watching Tour is the perfect trip for visitors and travelers with a busy schedule.
+Our Half Day Port Townsend Whale Watching Tour is the perfect trip for visitors and travelers with a busy schedule.
 Visit the Olympic National Park.
 See Victorian Port Townsend.
 Explore Sequim’s lavender fields – AND see whales!

-This trip features indoor seating for everyone, a wrap-around outside viewing deck, as well as a snack bar and restroom.
-Along with viewing whales, we often find Bald Eagles, Harbor Seals, Californian and Steller Sea lions, Tufted Puffins and many other species of marine life.
+This trip features indoor seating for everyone, an outside viewing deck, as well as a snack bar and restroom.
+Along with viewing whales, we often find bald eagles, harbor seals, California and Steller sea lions, tufted puffins and many other species of marine life.
 Just like in our full day tour, there is a trained marine naturalist guiding you through the many sites along the way, and if the whales are “talking,” you’ll be able to hear them with our hydrophone.

 Want to learn more?
 Here’s what you can expect:

 As of August 16, 2021, per guidance from Jefferson County Department of Public Health, all guests must wear facemasks over nose and mouth when inside the vessel.
 PSE does not provide masks, so please be sure to bring masks with you!

 For confirmed trips, any cancellation 48 hours prior to departure incurs a $10 charge.
 Changes to confirmed reservations within 48 hours are subject to a $10 per person rescheduling fee.
 After 48 hours, there are no refunds available.
 Travelers must be checked-in no later than 30 minutes prior to sailing.
 Boarding closes 15 minutes before departure.
 Due to stringent departure requirements, late arrivals will be cancelled with no refunds.

 Are you traveling with an infant?